guardian/bridget/README.md

 Release new version of Bridget. #patch
 ```

-You can use the following tokens:
+You can use the following symbols:

 - `#patch`
 - `#minor`